 WiMAX poses unique challenges for landowners and municipalities.
 It may provide existing cell tower sites with more revenue if a lease amendment is required to add WiMAX antennas.
 Varnum offers model WiMAX leases drafted from a property owner's perspective.

 Many municipalities are now considering providing wireless or Wi-Fi service, either for use by their own field personnel, for the public in parks and selected buildings or available citywide.
-We have assisted cities on these types of projects as they consider whether private companies or the city should provide the service, and on contracts with private companies for Wi-Fi service.
+We have assisted cities on these types of projects as they consider whether private companies or the city should provide the service, and we have advised on contracts with private companies for Wi-Fi service.

 - Good descriptions of where the service will be provided

 - Clear definition of who will provide customer service and technical support to users